hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/advertisement/__init__.md

 Remember to replace placeholders like `some_valid_input` and `some_invalid_input` with actual data appropriate for the `Facebook` class's methods.
 Provide appropriate fixtures to set up the required input data in a well organized way if needed.

-These additional tests would demonstrate a complete testing suite covering different scenarios for your code.
+These additional tests would demonStarte a complete testing suite covering different scenarios for your code.
 The examples above are based on the assumption of possible methods and attributes;  you must adapt them to the specific logic in your code.
 Be sure to thoroughly test your classes and methods with varied input types and conditions.
 Remember to add docstrings to your tests as well.